narotam333/de-project-1/README.md

 # de-project-1

 Overview:
-Running Apache Airflow (using extended image) on docker, creating & executing first DAG and connecting to AWS S3 bucket
+Apache Airflow set-up on docker with AWS S3

 Steps executed:
 - Running Airflow on local using Docker Container